 Representation is not compulsory, and it is up to you to decide if you wish to be represented.

-Because the Commission is impartial, it is unable to make recommendations regarding representation.
+Because the Court and Commission are impartial, we are unable to make recommendations regarding representation.
 You may, however, be able to obtain some advice and resources through the following services:

 The time taken to make a decision is influenced by various factors, for example: